Finding & Evaluating Sources

 Such a question: "How was this information created?" hits on many points: who is behind this information?
 Who wrote it?
 Who published it?
 What kind of a publication process did it go through?
 Was it vetted?
 Was it reviewed and edited?
 By answering these questions you will be able to construct a picture of the process this information went through in order to come to you.
 You might even be able to surmise if someone had an agenda or motivation that seemed hidden at first.
 As with everything, you will need to make some value judgments along the way.
 For example, some kinds of information will help you establish your credibility in a paper, whereas other kinds of source material will lend humor or pathos to an argument.
 As you engage with such sources consider your audience and what kind of information they would expect you to use for your writing.
 It all comes back to context when you make the decision to trust a source or to use it purposefully in your writing.

 Now that you've evaluated, analyzed, and started to synthesize your sources, you're ready to start figuring out how to cite your sources once you've found them.
 In other words, now that you've corralled the herd, it's time to do some branding.

 Charles, C. C. & Silva, E. (2019).
-Finding & Evaluating Resources: A Cowboy and Cowgirl's Guide to Finding and Evaluating Sources.
+Finding & Evaluating Sources: A Cowboy and Cowgirl's Guide.
 In C. C. Charles, Writing in the Social Sciences.
 EdTech Books.
 Retrieved from https://edtechbooks.org/writing/resources

 End-of-Chapter Survey: How would you rate the overall quality of this chapter?